Alam Simsim: Overview

 Alam Simsim reuses sketches from other versions of Sesame Street, which are dubbed into Egyptian Arabic.
 Segments which include American Muppets change their names: Ernie and Bert are known as Shadi and Hadi, Elmo is called Tohfa (antique), Telly Monster becomes Mosaad, and Grover is called Jafaar.
 Kermit, however, retains his original name.

+Characters

+Main

+The show includes three main Muppet characters who interact with the humans in the neighborhood.